arminms/g3p/README.md

 sudo cmake --install build
 ```
 *The last command on Linux/macOS must be preceded by `sudo` and on Windows
-must be run as administrator.*
+must be run as an administrator.*

 Ideally you should be using `g3p` through its CMake integration. `g3p` exports
 a (namespaced) CMake target (`g3p::g3p`) and also CMake config